Best Forex Brokers with Low Spread for 2023

 Despite this, FBS is only available under IFSC regulation in Belize and is not accessible to Europeans regulated within Europe.
 The only downside of this account type is the huge $20 commission per lot traded.

-AvaTrade also offer a wide range of the top forex trading platforms including both MT4 and MT5.
-For more in-depth information on this broker, and a round-up of the lowest forex spreads, benefit from our top 10 brokers with the lowest fixed spread.
+AvaTrade also offers a wide range of the top Forex trading platforms, including both MT4 and MT5.
+For more in-depth information on this broker and a round-up of the lowest Forex spreads, benefit from our top 10 brokers with the lowest fixed spread.

 Broker Minimum deposit EUR/USD avg. spread Fee per lot